Quickstart

 Secrets

-• PG_PASSWORD: some password you pick which encrypts the database.
+• PG_PASSWORD: password used to secure the database.

 echo "PG_PASSWORD=my_strong_password" > ~/.secrets.env